strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

       lastTransitionTime: '2019-02-27T12:25:15Z'
 ```

-As you can see, the capacity is still 100Gi, but Kubernetes / OpenShift are now resizing the volume.
+As you can see, the capacity is still 100Gi, but Kubernetes / OpenShift is now resizing the volume.
 Once the resizing of the volume is finished, the `status` will change to this:

 ```yaml